MicroEJ/docs/SDK6UserGuide/runOnSimulator.rst

      applicationMainClass = "com.mycompany.Main"
    }

-- the target Platform must be defined.
+- the target VEE Port must be defined.
-  Refer to the :ref:`sdk_6_platform_selection` page to know the different ways to provide a Platform for a module project.
+  Refer to the :ref:`sdk_6_veeport_selection` page to know the different ways to provide a VEE Port for a module project.

 Once these prerequisites are fulfilled, the Application can be started with the Simulator with the command line interface::